Starting a business checklist: plan, register, launch

 Your unique selling point (USP) is a clear statement of what makes your business different from competitors.
 A strong USP helps you attract the right customers and secure funding.

-- Identify your advantage: What do you do better, faster, or cheaper than competitors?
+- Identify your advantage: Determine what you do better, faster, or cheaper than competitors

-- Keep it concise: Sum it up in two sentences or less
+- Keep it concise: Limit your statement to two sentences or less

-- Make it memorable: You'll use this when pitching to investors and customers
+- Make it memorable: Use this statement when pitching to investors and customers

 2. Find a business mentor